April 8, 2020

 As a Supplier of IT Services, you’ve probably come across this terminology at least once in your life, perhaps multiple times.

-Our clients seem to have one of 3 reactions to this clause:
+Our clients seem to have one of 3 reactions to the 'time is of the essence' clause:

 - Not an issue for us, I’ve never paid much attention to it

 - Is it an issue?
 (Don’t fret too much – We’re here to help!)